 In the tradition of EC Comics, Robert Steven Rhine’s collection of horror stories offers a series of gruesome, ghastly and twistedly humorous short, sharp shockers, heavy on gore, sex, bad taste and political incorrectness.
-Do I need to tell that they are a lot of fun?
+Do I need to tell you that they are a lot of fun?

 The stories here mostly range from two to four pages – some a little longer, with several one-page splash pieces scattered throughout.
 A few of the stories are little more than an extended bad taste joke, heavy on gore and gross-out but short on plot.
 But the bulk of them are sharp little satires, often with a freak show or carnival theme, where bad things happen to horrible people.

 There’s the brain-hungry monkey of Monkey Grinder, mutant Siamese twins in Separation Anxiety, the psycho Party Clown, brain-eating vampires in The Symposium, body snatchers in Boneyard Tours and zombie strippers in Live Nudes – something for everyone!

 The variety of artists – there are over 40 contributors here – means that despite all sharing the same writer, the stories all have an individual feel.
 Some are wildly cartoonish, others more realist in style, and with a nice mix of colour and black and white strips, you get everything from neo-noir to day-glo gorefests.
 There’s also a ten-page prose story and a few spoofs of old comic books ads.
 It’s all splendidly sordid and lovingly packaged.

 All in all, then, a tasty collection of comic book horror that should appeal to anyone into warped, weird splatter and offensive humour.
 And isn’t that all of us?

 Help support The Reprobate: